 - Scalded skin syndrome due to Staphylococcus aureus infection.
 In this case, it is possible that this process appears before 6 months of age.
 To confirm the diagnosis, it would be necessary to perform a milk culture and start empirical treatment with corticosteroids until the results are available.
 In the case of eczema, as described below, the response to corticosteroid treatment is rapid.
 However, scalded skin does not resolve with cortisone, but with appropriate antibiotic treatment.

 - Paget’s disease.
 A rare disease associated with breast cancer, it starts with a lesion on the nipple, which then spreads to the areola and at first would be easily confused with eczema.
-If treatment of eczema offers little response in terms of symptoms, it would be necessary to reconsider the diagnosis.
+If treatment of eczema offers little response in terms of symptoms, it will be necessary to reconsider the diagnosis.

 As for the treatment of eczema, it includes: